-2. RECOMMENDATIONS
+2. RECOMMENDATION

-The Health and Wellbeing Board is asked to:
+That the Health and Wellbeing Board is asked to:

-- agree the final version of the Hillingdon's Pharmaceutical Needs Assessment (PNA) including the recommendations and inclusion of summarised comments from the statutory 60 day consultation. - 2. agree that the PNA be published in January 2015.
+- agree the final version of Hillingdon's Pharmaceutical Needs Assessment (PNA) including the recommendations and inclusion of summarised comments from the statutory 60 day consultation. - 2. agree that the PNA be published in January 2018.

-3. agree to delegate further amendments to Hillingdon's PNA 2015 prior to publication to the Chairman of the Health and Wellbeing Board, should further changes be required.
+3. agree to delegate further amendments to Hillingdon's PNA 2018 prior to publication to the Chairman of the Health and Wellbeing Board, should further changes be required.